15 Top Things To Do in Liechtenstein

 After a short descent, you’ll reach Sücka Berggasthaus where you can get a revitalizing refreshment with glorious views over the Malbun valley.

-9. Make your Liechtenstein visit memorable
+9. Make Visiting Liechtenstein Memorable

 When you visit Liechtenstein, you have to keep in mind that you are visiting one of the world’s smallest and richest countries.
 Especially for those wanting to tick off their travel bucket lists, a visit of Liechtenstein and its capital Vaduz are mandatory.